 In order to participate in the program and provide outdoor facilities, businesses need to complete and submit the registration form below, which certifies that they will comply with applicable city, county and state health and safety requirements, and provide business insurance information.
 Submittal of detailed site plans and materials details will not be required.
 Once a business has submitted the registration form and insurance forms (if operating on public property), they may begin outdoor operations without further City approval.
 The City will review the registration form and insurance and if there are problems with the application or operations, the City will reach out and work with the business to correct.

 Per Alameda County Public Health, all businesses operating during the shelter-in-place, whether indoors or outdoors, need to develop and comply with a Site-Specific Protection Plan (template provided through this link) and implement risk assessment and individual control measures, physical distancing, disinfecting and cleaning protocols, and employee training to prevent the spread of COVID-19.
 Businesses may email email@example.com with questions regarding developing their Site Specific Protection Plans.

 Additional guidance for operating procedures for businesses by type may be found in the California Statewide Industry Guidance.
 Guidance for a number of industries is provided, including for restaurants, retail, shopping centers, fitness, and places of worship.

-Additional local guidance to supplement that state guidance will be available prior to June 19th at the Alameda County Public Health’s Covid Recovery page.
+Additional local guidance to supplement that state guidance is available at the Alameda County Public Health’s Covid Recovery page.

-Restaurants will also need to comply with any requirements of Alameda County Department of Environmental Health (which are currently being finalized).
+Restaurants will also need to comply with any requirements of Alameda County Department of Environmental Health.